nextthingco/docs/Gadget-docs/source/includes/_build.md

 # Build With Gadget

-To get more familiar with using gadget.yml, go through the following examples which pulls from an image on Docker Hub and builds and deploys an image from your host computer.
+To get more familiar with using gadget.yml, go through the following examples which pulls from an image on Docker Hub and builds and deploys an image from your development machine.
 Each example blinks an LED on C.H.I.P.
 Pro Dev Kit.

 ## Pull Remote Image

 ### 1. Set Up

 * Make sure to install all the necessary software outlined in [Set Up](http://ntc-docs-unstable.surge.sh/gadget.html#set-up-gadget).
 * Connect C.H.I.P.
-Pro Dev Kit to your host computer via a USB cable.
+Pro Dev Kit to your development machine via a USB cable.

 ### 2. Create project directory